FrancescoAmbrogi/my-hugo-site/content/authors/admin/_index.md

 highlight_name: false
 ---

 My name is Francesco Ambrogi.
 I am a PhD student at Queen's University, Kingston Ontario.
 I work in the Turbulence Simulation and Modeling (TSM) laboratory under the supervision of Prof. Ugo Piomelli.
-My research focuses on computational and theoretical studies of turbulent boundary layers (TBLs) under different physical conditions.
-More specifically, I am interested in simulating the effect of strong adverse or favourable pressure gradients on the physics of wall bounded flows.
+My research focuses on computational and theoretical studies of turbulent boundary layers (TBLs) with presure gradients.
+Specifically, I am interested in simulating the effect of strong unsteady adverse and favourable pressure gradients on the physics of wall bounded flows.

-In a more personal note, I am fascinated by astronomy and I love reading.
+On a more personal note, I am fascinated by astronomy and I love reading.
 Since April 2021 I am a member of the Kingston Rotaract Club.
 I enojoy outdoor activities and since I moved to Canada, one of my favorite hobbies is Birding.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Ambrogi_Francesco_CV.pdf" "newtab" >}}CV{{< /staticref >}}.